 Variable Neighborhood Descent doesn't scale well, but it is useful in some use cases with a very erratic score landscape.

-10.10.
+11.10.
 Using a Custom Termination, MoveSelector, EntitySelector, ValueSelector or Acceptor

-You can plug in a custom Termination, MoveSelector, EntitySelector, ValueSelector or Acceptor by extending the abstract class and also the related Config class.
+Plug in a custom Termination, MoveSelector, EntitySelector, ValueSelector or Acceptor by extending the abstract class and also the related Config class.